 The structure of the paper is as follows.
-In the section two, we set up the general framework for generating functions.
-In the section three, we establish corresponding differential equations using the IBP method.
-In the section four, we resolve the generating function for tensor reduction, using either the form of series expansion or the form of hypergeometric function.
-In the section five, we solve the matrix ${\cal H}$, which represents the reduction of scalar integrals with only single propagator with power two.
-In the section six, we address the generating function for an arbitrary denominator.
-Finally, a brief conclusion and discussion are presented in the section seven.
+In section two, we set up the general framework for generating functions.
+In section three, we establish corresponding differential equations using the IBP method.
+In section four, we resolve the generating function for tensor reduction, using either the form of series expansion or hypergeometric function.
+In section five, we solve the matrix ${\cal H}$, which represents the reduction of scalar integrals with only a single propagator with power two.
+In section six, we address the generating function for an arbitrary denominator.
+Finally, a brief conclusion and discussion are presented in section seven.
 For self-sufficiency, some technical details are presented in the Appendix.